Configuring G Suite accounts to send via Gmail SMTP Relay

 - Password: [Here is where you enter the Google App Password you generated earlier]

-9. Scroll up to the top of this page, and hit the Save button to save your changes.
+Scroll up to the top of this page, and click Save.